aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to RTF on Android via Java" h2="Convert TEX to RTF in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert TEX to RTF arises when you want to integrate the feature of text to rich text format conversion in your mobile applications.
+Rich Text Format (RTF) is a file format that enables you to write, edit, and exchange text between different word processing applications and operating systems.
+It is a popular format for exchanging text and graphics between applications and is supported by a variety of applications.

+<h2>How Aspose.Total helps for tex to rtf conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that enables you to easily integrate TEX to RTF conversion feature in your mobile apps.
+It consists of two APIs, namely Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert TEX file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for creating, manipulating, and converting PDF documents.
+It also supports conversion of PDF documents to other popular file formats such as DOC, DOCX, HTML, and TEX.

+The second step is to render DOC to RTF using Aspose.Words for Android Java.
+This API enables you to create, modify, and convert documents in various formats such as DOC, DOCX, HTML, and RTF.
+It also provides features for manipulating document elements such as text, images, tables, and hyperlinks.

-You can integrate TEX to RTF conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to RTF.
+By using Aspose.Total for Android Java, you can easily integrate TEX to RTF conversion feature in your mobile apps.
+It provides a comprehensive set of APIs that enable you to quickly and easily convert TEX files to RTF format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}